dr-grim/beeb-typeins/Robo-1/README.md

 ## Overview

-This game was written very early when learnig how to code BBC BASIC, so it's rather simple - but, not a GOTO in sight!
+This game was written very early when learnig how to code BBC BASIC, so it's rather simple - managed to use `PROC` rather than `GOSUB` but there are still some `GOTO`s in there...

 The graphic were before I knew about assembler and sprites, so multiple custom characters defined - as they are single colour, multiple passes were required for Robo-1.
-I ran out of steam for the ghost and money...
+I ran out of steam for the ghost and the money.

 The collision detection is rudimentary - check colour of pixel to top right of Robo-1; if yellow - congratulations!
 Collect the money.
 Note that yellow is only used (outside Robo-1) for the money bags...